skip to content

 You did half, and the external world did the other half: that is how the blow came.

-the note of hope is: “I have no control of the external world, but that which is in me and nearer unto me, my own world, is in my control.
+The note of hope then is: “I have no control of the external world, but that which is in me and nearer unto me, my own world, is in my control.
 If the two together are required to make a failure, if the two together are necessary to give me a blow, I will not contribute the one which is in my keeping; and how then can the blow come?
 If I get real control of myself, the blow will never come.”

 We are to take care of ourselves — that much we can do — and give up attending to others for a time.
 Let us perfect the means; the end will take care of itself.
 For the world can be good and pure, only if our lives are good and pure.
 It is an effect, and we are the means.
 Therefore, let us purify ourselves.
 Let us make ourselves perfect.